Information updates

 • Integrate available resources to enhance assessment, education, and nutritional intervention for patients with food allergy and food intolerance.

-This news item was issued on 27 March 2023 by Jill Smith, CEO of the Australasian Society of Clinical Immunology and Allergy (ASCIA).
-ASCIA is the peak professional body for clinical immunology and allergy in Australia and New Zealand.
+This news item was issued on 27 March 2023 and updated on 24 October 2023 by Jill Smith, CEO of ASCIA, the peak professional body for clinical immunology and allergy in Australia and New Zealand.